Travel.State.Gov > International Travel > Learn About Your Destination > Lebanon International Travel Information

 See our webpage on help for U.S. victims of crime overseas.

-Criminal Penalties: U.S. citizens are subject to local laws while in Lebanon.
-A U.S. passport does not exempt U.S. citizens from local laws.
-Anyone who breaks the law in Lebanon, regardless of citizenship, can be subject to penalties such as arrest or prosecution.
-Those who violate local laws, even unknowingly, may be expelled, arrested, or imprisoned.
-Persons violating Lebanese laws, even unknowingly, may be expelled, arrested without bail for extended periods, or imprisoned.
 Penalties for possessing, using, or trafficking in illegal drugs in Lebanon can be significant, and convicted offenders can expect long jail sentences and heavy fines.
-Visitors who cannot provide a passport or identification documents at government checkpoints could be subjected to questioning by Lebanese authorities.
-In certain areas, taking photos of buildings or other infrastructure has drawn negative attention, occasionally resulting in detention and questioning.
-In Lebanon, driving under the influence could lead immediately to an arrest.
+Visitors lacking passport or identification documents at government checkpoints are subject to questioning by Lebanese authorities.
+In certain areas, taking photos of buildings or other infrastructure has led to questioning and detention.
+In Lebanon, persons driving under the influence can be jailed immediately.

 Arrest Notification: If you are arrested or detained, ask police or prison officials to notify the U.S. Embassy immediately.
 See our webpage for further information.

 Individuals who were affiliated with the former militia known as the South Lebanon Army (SLA) and previously departed Lebanon because of their association with that group should carefully consider any plans to return to Lebanon.
 Alleged former members of the SLA have been detained on arrival and received threats to their physical security, even after receiving assurances from Lebanese officials and/or legal counsel in Lebanon that they could return safely.